 Symbolism in name and design

 Péchey also points out the woven fabric used in Makila's décor.
-It is a striking example of traditional Basque textiles, featuring strictly white and red colours arranged in vertical stripes.
+It is a striking example of traditional Basque textiles, featuring strictly white and red colours arranged in vertical and horizontal stripes.
 This pattern is deeply rooted in the culture, where the simplicity and boldness of the design symbolise purity and strength.

 The fabric, sourced from a family business in France named 1910 – one of the few remaining authentic producers of this heritage material – adds a genuine touch to the restaurant's ambiance, where tradition meets contemporary design.